mikechuksanalyst/market-risk-prediction/README.md

 | btc_ret | 0.0371 | +0.0072 |
 | btc_mom7 | 0.0371 | +0.0026 |

 The MDI value of 0.441 triggered the dominance warning (threshold: 0.30).
-Permutation importance on the test set confirmed it is genuinely predictive -- shuffling it causes a 0.130 drop in AUC, ten times larger than the next feature.
+Permutation importance on the test set confirmed it is genuinely predictive, shuffling it causes a 0.130 drop in AUC, ten times larger than the next feature.
 This is not an MDI artefact.
 Volatility clustering is one of the most reliable empirical patterns in finance, and the results reflect that directly.

 ### Trading Simulation (Test Period, Zero Transaction Costs)